TwilCynder/goombalib-parser/readme.md

 Note that if you do not call this method, "property arguments" will just be treated as [basic arguments](#addparameterdest-options---optional--true)

-##### .enableHelpParameter(exit) and .setAbstract(abstract)
+##### .enableHelpParameter(noEffect) and .setAbstract(abstract)
+Adds a special switch parser that detects either `-h` or `--help`.
-If `enableHelpParameter` is called, a help message will be displayed when arguments are parsed and either `-h` or `--help` were specified ; the program will also exit with code 0 if the "exit" parameter is true.
+- If "noEffect" is `false`, when `-h` or `--help` are parsed it will display a help message ; the program will then exit with code 0.
+- If it is `true`, the parser will simply behave like a normal switch parser, with `"help"` as the destination, allowing you to control more accurately what happens when the user requested help.

 This help message is composed of
+- A summary of all the parameters in the form of a "usage" string ("Usage : node program.js ...")
 - Optionnaly, a short text configured with `setAbstract`
 - A list of the parsers, with their description.